mzino/tntvillage-dumper/README.md

 # TNTVillage dumper
-Script to dump the TNTVillage index to a txt/csv file
+Node.js script to dump the TNTVillage index to a txt/csv file.

 ## Install